Zuria

 A zuria is a dress worn by the Tigrinya women in Eritrea and Ethiopia.
-Traditional zurias go to the ankles, sometimes with a gauze hood around the head and shoulders.
+Traditional zurias often feature intricate designs, are ankle-length, and accessorized with a netsela, a white, scarflike accessory worn about the shoulders and head.
 Zurias come in different forms and designs with an extra sheen due to the demands of fashion.
 Zurias are worn during holidays, weddings, or parties.